 Altitude: 3, 048 meters.

-Starting from Uttarkashi, drive straight to Guptkashi via Lambgaon.
+Uttarkashi to Guptkashi: Starting from Uttarkashi, drive straight to Guptkashi via Lambgaon.
 On the route, you will see the Mandakini River at Tilwara.
-You will drive along the river and reach Guptkashi.
+On the 5th day of the Chardham tour, you will drive along the river and reach Guptkashi.
 Once you arrive at Guptkashi, check into the hotel, visit the famous Ardh Narishwar temple and stay overnight at the hotel.

 Weather at Guptkashi: During the summers, the days and the nights are pleasant, and the temperature ranges from 22 to 30 degrees Celsius.
 The winters are cold here the temperature drops to 0 degrees Celsius.